discordx-ts/discordx/docs/docs/general/client.md

 ## Intents

-You must specify the "**intents**" of your bot when you initialize the Client, it specify which informations your bot receive from the Discord's servers, **it's different from the permissions**
+When you initialize the Client, you must specify the "**intents**" of your bot, which determine what information your bot will receive from the Discord servers, **it's different from the permissions**

 _Maintaining a stateful application can be difficult when it comes to the amount of data you're expected to process, especially at scale.
 Gateway Intents are a system to help you lower that computational burden._

 _When identifying to the gateway, you can specify an intents parameter which allows you to conditionally subscribe to pre-defined "intents", groups of events defined by Discord.
 If you do not specify a certain intent, you will not receive any of the gateway events that are batched into that group._

 :::danger
-If an event of your app isn't triggered, you probably missed an Intent
+If an event of your app isn't triggered, you probably missed an **Intent**
 :::

 ### Basic intents, just text messages